jmamma/MegaCommand_Design/README.md

 STL files for both the enclosure body and lid are provided in this git repository.
 The files can be 3D printed or you can investigate having an aluminium enclosure CNC milled.

-Currently the body enclosure has an LCD cut out for the HD44780 display.
-A new design will need to be generated for the OLED.

 ## PCB Fabrication:
 [PCBWay.com fabrication options](https://github.com/jmamma/MegaCommand_Design/blob/master/pcb_fabrication_preferences.jpg)